hedgetechllc/musicxml/README.md

 - Supports both "partwise" and "timewise" data representations
 - Allows for transparent conversion between the partwise and timewise representations
 - Is provided as a Rust-format library so that it can be link-time optimized with your own code
+- Is `no_std` compatible with default features turned off

 ## Getting Started